Soft, fluffy, homemade Whole Wheat Naan with garlic and cilantro butter brushed on top is so easy, satisfying, full of flavour!

 - Mix the softened butter, chopped cilantro, garlic and salt.
 Set aside until needed.

 So what’s your favourite flat bread?
 Besides pizza perhaps.
 Do you like eating your flat bread like a wrap?
 Or dunk and soak it in a spicy and delicious curry?
-You can also find the recipe for my home-made whole wheat tortillas here.
+You can also find the recipe for my homemade whole wheat tortillas in my spicy fajita steak quesadilla post.

 Don’t forget to subscribe for new recipes and updates by entering you email address below to get all these delicious recipes delivered to your inbox so you won’t ever miss out.